jaakkotuokkola/tavuparikoodaus-BPE/README.md

 Byte Pair Encoding is a text compression and tokenization algorithm.
 It repeatedly merges the most frequent adjacent pairs of tokens (starting from single characters) to build a vocabulary of subword units.
 Used in NLP and large language models to tokenize text into a vocabulary of subword units, enabling the  model to map input text to tokens for processing.

-This implementation uses a linear search for pair counting, resulting in O(n²) time for sequence of length n per merge step.

-For large texts, a hash table would make pair counting much faster.
+This simple implementation uses a linear search for pair counting.
+For large texts, a hash table would make pair counting faster.

 ### Example

 ```